SEO Beyond Google: How to get 35% more organic traffic from Bing & Yahoo

 2. Straightforward keywords

 Ever since Google Hummingbird in 2012, we keep hearing more about semantic search and user intent, and less about keywords in the old school sense.
 Unlike Google, Bing isn't playing the semantic game.
 Research shows it's not too good at broad-matching queries, so straightforward keyword targeting will work best here.
+For good keyword ranking on Bing, you'll have to leave all the vaguely similar terms at the door.

 1. In SEO PowerSuite's Rank Tracker, create a project for your site.